Eric-Edlund/TS-CAS/README.txt

 [Other]

-I'm no javascript expert, but I think npm should get everything it needs from package.json and resolve it's own dependancies.
+I'm no javascript expert, but I think npm should get everything it needs from package.json and resolve it's own dependencies.

 Good luck.